aldenso/zfssa_utils/README.md

   -h, --help            show this help message and exit
 ```

-Explorer generation gather mosts common values you need about you zfssa system.
+Explorer generation will get the most common values you need about you zfssa system.

 ```sh
 (.venv) $ zfssa-utils EXPLORER -s test/serverOS86.yml -p